QUIJOTE Scientific Results -- XVII. Studying the Anomalous Microwave Emission in the Andromeda Galaxy with QUIJOTE-MFI: Input data

-The raster-scans are constant-elevation azimuth scans of width $\approx 12^\circ/{\rm cos(EL)}$ and duration $\approx 35$~min, performed on different local coordinates while tracking the field, with elevations ranging between $32^\circ$ and $75^\circ$.
+The data in raster-scan mode were taken between May and December 2016, for a total of 931 rasters accounting for 539.1\,hours of observations (see Table~\ref{tab:raster_data}).
+These raster-scans are constant-elevation azimuth scans of width $\approx 12^\circ/{\rm cos(EL)}$ and duration $\approx 35$~min, performed on different local coordinates while tracking the field, with elevations ranging between $32^\circ$ and $75^\circ$.
 After projection onto the sky plane, each of these observations results in a map of $\approx 12^\circ$ by $\approx 12^\circ$.
-A total of 931 such raster-scan observations were performed with a total duration of 539~hours.
 The combination of all these observations results in a sky coverage as shown in the bottom-right panel of Fig.~\ref{fig:weights_maps_comparison_WS_WS+RS}, where the footprint of the raster scans is evident.
-This is one of the fields with higher integration time with the MFI.
+This is one of the fields with highest integration time with the MFI.
 As a result, these are the maps with the best sensitivity of all of those obtained with the MFI to date, both in intensity and polarization.
-Final map sensitivities, computed through a jack-knife analysis on the Half Mission Difference Maps (HMDM; see \citealt{ mfiwidesurvey}) are shown in Table~\ref{tab:sensitivity}: we can clearly see the $\sqrt{10}$ factor improvement in sensitivity owing to the addition of raster data for most of the horns.
+Final map sensitivities, computed through a jack-knife analysis on the Half Mission Difference Maps (HMDM; see \citealt{ mfiwidesurvey}) are shown in Table~\ref{tab:sensitivity}: we can clearly see the improvement in sensitivity owing to the addition of raster data for most of the horns.
+In intensity (which are the data most of the results of this paper are based on) we reach sensitivities of 37\ and 25\,$\mu$K\,deg$^{-1}$ respectively at 11 and 13\,GHz.
+These are better than those from the WS, 97 and 69\,$\mu$K\,deg$^{-1}$ respectively.
+The improvement factor is then $\approx2.7$, slightly smaller than expected from the 10 times longer integration time.
 For the higher frequency horns, we can see that horn 2 behaves better in intensity while horn 4 does so in polarization, as was the case for the WS \citep[Table 9,][]{mfiwidesurvey}.